 Each student is expected to keep a logbook that contains notes of all the lab work performed.
 These notes should form the basis of the lab reports.
 Each lab will be graded on the basis of 100 points.
-Each lab report should be self-contained with a section on:
+Each section in a lab report should be self-contained with:

-'''

-Objectives/circuit

-raw data

-analysis (e.g. graphs)
+Objectives with circuit diagram raw data analysis (e.g. graphs) conclusion(s)

-conclusion(s)

-'''

-If a lab has multiple sections, divide your report into multiple self-contained subsections with its own objectives, data, analysis, and conclusions.
-All circuits should be fully documented with measured component values (not the values written on the boxes that you picked the components from).
+A lab report therefore can have multiple self-contained sections with individual objective, data, analysis, and conclusion.
+Each section must contain a circuit diagram with measured values for the components indicated (not the values written on the labels or boxes that you picked the components from).
 There is no need to list the equipment used since all students use similar equipment.
 The lab reports should be written using a word processor.
 Plot style should follow the guidelines on the course website.
 Captured scope image must include time stamp.
 If the data for the image is reploted for clarity, a scope capture with time stamp is still needed.
 A well-written report and logbook will be a valuable reference for future work in electronics and instrumentation.
 You should feel free to consult with your classmates while doing the lab.
 However, I expect each student to build his/her own circuits and prepare his/her own lab report.